solyarisoftware/dialogs/README.md

 My choice have been to made each dialog *language agnostic*, moving internationalization/natural language transaltions in separate files (one for each language: by example: `list_lang_it.rb` for Italian language, `list_lang_en.rb` for English, etc.).

-> Implementation Note: I feel that incapsulate literals inside methods is a compromise, interms od readibility and performance, between a spaghetti-code (hard-code texts inside the state machine logic code), and using some template engine (at first my aim was to use Michel Mertens' mote gem, but I now prefer the text-inside-methods approach).
+> Implementation code Note: I feel that incapsulate literals inside methods is a compromise, interms od readibility and performance, between a spaghetti-code (hard-code texts inside the state machine logic code), and using some template engine (at first my aim was to use Michel Mertens' mote gem, but I now prefer the text-inside-methods approach).
 Also the choice to use regex to process user choice is opinable, I admit.
 A temporary decision

-### Language-agnostic dialogs ?
+#### Language-agnostic dialogs ?

 I thinked **((dialogs))** project as a man-machine text (or speech) based interface among people and chatbots.
 So when we refer to 'languages', we mean *natural languages*!
 That's pretty correct, but please note **((dialogs))** fully separate the state machine logic from any specific language, that coud be neither a natural language, neither a 'text-based' stream!
 In facts you could imagine language requests/replies in any sort of *binary-format*!
-By example we could imagine [MessagePack](http://msgpack.org/), as a possible language; in this case we can consider `((dialogs))` as a machine-to-machine communication meta-language.
+By example we could imagine [MessagePack](http://msgpack.org/), as a possible language; in this case we can consider the dialog system as a machine-to-machine communication meta-language.

+## Introspection and helpers
+Each dialog state is associated to a relative `help` method (pseudo-state) that reply to user the possible choices/action on the relative state.
+In this way user alway know 'how to do' in a dialog conversation, asking 'help' about what to do.
+I call thisi *state introspection*.

+>TODO: At a higher level each dialog elemental must be instrospected asking a description of the dialog.
+This could be done just with a description text file associated to the dialog.

 ## Sessions and data storage ?

-Another basic concept under the woods, is to separate the dialogs state-machine logic from conversational sessionsi data.
+Another basic concept under the woods, is to separate the dialogs state-machine logic from conversational sessions data.
 Ruby class `Session` is in charge to store/retrieve a storage (in-memory or persistent):
 * dialog *path*: a stack containing conversation history of nested dialogs
 * dialog *state*: the inners state of the state-machine
 * dialog *data*: for a certain user session.

+>TODO
+>- define and fix data structures, a bit confused and incomplete now.
+>- add a suitable session persistence to disk (a key/value like REDIS or relational DB), maybe using Moneta gem.

 ## Application dialogs as compositions of elementals